mathieu-genete/NGSgenotyp/README.md

 ## Databank format
 The databank containing all your references must be a single file in fasta format.

-You should not use spaces, commas, shash in your sequences id, use the character "_" instead.
+You should not use spaces, commas, slash in your sequences id, use the character "_" instead.

 Example: